 V10 engine sounds fantastic, but the R8 is an extremely useable supercar

-Extensive use of aluminium in the R8’s structure has allowed Audi's engineers to reduce weight by around 15 per cent over the old car, while the familiar, naturally aspirated 5.2-litre V10 has been tweaked to deliver an astonishing 613bhp in the R8 Plus – that's 40bhp more than a McLaren 570S.
+Extensive use of aluminium in the R8’s structure has allowed Audi's engineers to reduce weight by around 15 per cent over the old car, while the familiar, naturally aspirated 5.2-litre V10 has been tweaked to deliver an astonishing 611bhp in the R8 Performance – that's 49bhp more than a McLaren 570S.
 This powerplant is paired with a seven-speed twin-clutch S tronic gearbox that drives all four wheels via a new quattro transmission.

 Press the red starter button on the steering wheel, and the V10 barks into life with enough noisy violence to set off car alarms and startle passers-by - if it’s attention you’re after, then this engine delivers it in spades.
-The standard engine’s 560Nm torque figure means it can’t match its rivals for mid-range muscle, but it’s got them well beaten for aural drama.
+The entry rear-wheel-drive model's 540Nm torque figure means it can’t match its rivals for mid-range muscle, but it’s got them well beaten for aural drama.

 From its deep growl at low revs through to the thrilling metallic howl as you close in on the 8,500rpm red line, it sounds every bit as exciting as you’d expect from a supercar.
 Go for the optional Sports exhaust, and there's even more volume added to the glorious mechanical orchestra.

 Maximum torque arrives at 6,600rpm, so the R8’s driving experience is dominated by the screaming V10.
 At the track, we've clocked an R8 from 0-60mph in a mere 2.9 seconds – that’s two-tenths quicker than Audi’s claimed time.
 Having short ratios and a razor-sharp throttle response means the R8 surges relentlessly forward no matter what gear you’re in.